Samsung Galaxy Watch 7: Specs, Ultra & Watch 6 differences, and more

 Should you buy the Samsung Galaxy Watch 7?

 The main reasons to buy the Galaxy Watch 7 if you have a Watch 6 are the faster processor, more accurate health data, pinpointed GPS, and extra storage.
-Admittedly, the last three are more niche features that some users won't need; the Exynos chip is the key upgrade, giving the watch more compute headroom that'll make future Wear OS updates run more smoothly.
+Admittedly, the last three are more niche features that some users won't need, while the Exynos boost will pay off for future updates like AI tools that require more processing power.

 Upgraded but consistent

-The Samsung Galaxy Watch 7 has the fastest performance in an Android watch, packs in dual-band GPS and new heart rate sensors, and has the same bright, thin-bordered displays and reasonable price as last year.
-It's our top pick for the best Android smartwatch of 2024.
+The Samsung Galaxy Watch 7 has the fastest performance in an Android watch, packs in dual-band GPS and new heart rate sensors, and has the same bright, thin-bordered displays and reasonable price as the Watch 6.
+It's our top pick for the best Android smartwatch of the year.

 Michael is Android Central's resident expert on wearables and fitness.
 Before joining Android Central, he freelanced for years at Techradar, Wareable, Windows Central, and Digital Trends.
 Channeling his love of running, he established himself as an expert on fitness watches, testing and reviewing models from Garmin, Fitbit, Samsung, Apple, COROS, Polar, Amazfit, Suunto, and more.